ioBroker/ioBroker.docs/docs/en/config/redis.md

 Compared to the internal ioBroker databases, Redis offers advantages in the areas of data access speed, IO management in the file system and better use of CPU resources.
 The js controller is relieved.
 A previously sluggish system can become faster again.
 However, it is important that enough RAM is available, as Redis keeps all data in RAM.
-Depending on what exactly is stored in Redis, the RAM requirement is a few MB (e.g. if only states are in Redis) up to over 200 MB (if, for example, objects and files are also stored there).
+Depending on what exactly is stored in the Redis, the RAM requirement is a few MB (e.g. if only states are in Redis) up to over 200 MB (if, for example, objects and files are also stored there).

 ## Redis FAQ
 1. Do I need Redis for my ioBroker or not?